abshka/photo-sorter-go/README.md

 - Duplicate handling strategies
 - Dry run vs live mode

-### Folder Selection Issues
+### Directory Path Issues

-**Native folder picker not opening**

-- Ensure you're using a modern browser (Chrome, Firefox, Safari)
-- JavaScript must be enabled for folder picker functionality
-- Try the drag & drop method as alternative

-**Drag & drop not working**
+**Path input not working**

-- Check browser compatibility (some older browsers don't support folder D&D)
-- Use the Browse button as a reliable fallback
-- Ensure you're dragging folders, not individual files
+- Ensure you're using complete absolute paths (e.g., `/home/user/Photos` not just `Photos`)
+- Check that the directory exists and you have read permissions
+- Use forward slashes on Linux/macOS, backslashes on Windows
+- The interface provides helpful examples for each operating system

 ### Getting Help